slaby93/cqrs-es-project/README.md

 # cqrs-es-project
 Simple CQRS/ES system that contains several services capable of managing users in groups.
+Purpose of this project is to have try to implement simple CQRS/ES system, not build production grade , bulletproof system  with typescript CI and all the fireworks ( maybe at the end I will think about it ).
+So most of the time is spend on connecting services rather then perfect code.

 ## How to run
 ### Prerequisites